-- § Monitoring tab displays the name of the person who is responsible for monitoring the contract for the specified facility (see Figure 6.5).
-The contract specialist or the monitor can also add any information or comments they might have pertaining to other tabs. - § The monitoring tab is used either by specialists or by monitors to enter and keep a record of any Contract Monitoring Activities.
+- Monitoring tab displays the name of the person who is responsible for monitoring the contract for the specified facility (see Figure 6.5).
+The contract specialist or the monitor can also add any information or comments they might have pertaining to other tabs. - The monitoring tab is used either by specialists or by monitors to enter and keep a record of any Contract Monitoring Activities.
 These activities comprise of Annual Visits, Audit, Compliance Visit, Monthly Vendor Visit, Progress Report, Site Visit or an Unusual Incident.

-SECTION 7: CONTRACT HISTORY

-g View Contract History Detail
+SECTION 7: CONTRACT HISTORY Performance Objectives In this Section, you gain confidence in your ability to: View Contract History Detail